apache/tajo/tajo-docs/src/main/sphinx/configuration/catalog_configuration.rst

 By default, Tajo uses `Apache Derby <http://db.apache.org/derby/>`_ as a persistent storage in order to manage table meta data.
 So, without any configuration, you can use Derby for catalog store.

-Also, you can set manully configs in ``conf/catalog-site.xml`` as follows:
+Also, you can set manually configs in ``conf/catalog-site.xml`` as follows:

 .. code-block:: xml